localstack/docs/content/en/user-guide/ci/_index.md

 linkTitle: "LocalStack in CI"
 weight: 3
 description: >
-  Using LocalStack in your Continuous Integration workflow
+  Using LocalStack in your Continuous Integration (CI) workflows
 cascade:
   type: docs
 slug: ci
 ---

-LocalStack is key component of testing and delivering cloud-native applications in Continuous Integration/Delivery pipelines without complicated AWS testing and staging environments.
+LocalStack enables organizations to automate their application testing and integration process through DevOps practices, such as continuous integration (CI).
+To meet your organizational needs, LocalStack lets you move away from complicated AWS testing and staging environments by enabling a key component of testing and delivering cloud-native applications.

+You can easily integrate LocalStack with your existing CI platform.
+We provide native plugins for CircleCI and a generic driver for any other CI platform you might use.
+This enables you to incorporate LocalStack's local AWS cloud emulation in your CI pipelines, use advanced features like Cloud Pods and CI analytics, and run your test & integration suite before pushing to production.

-## Example workflow
+## Hypothetical CI workflow

-The following image shows an example workflow.
+Let's assume that your team has an automated CI workflow into which you want to integrate end-to-end cloud testing with LocalStack.
+As an example, consider the following pipeline, which represents part of a simple CI workflow:

+{{< figure src="localstack-in-ci.svg" alt="An example CI/CD workflow using LocalStack" width="90%">}}

-The CI build is triggered through pushing code to the version control repository.
+The CI build is triggered by pushing code to a version control repository, like GitHub.
 The CI runner starts LocalStack and executes the test suite.
-The same Infrastructure-as-Code (IaC) configuration that sets up AWS in your production environment can be used to set up LocalStack in the CI environment.
-LocalStack [Cloud Pods]({{< ref "cloud-pods" >}}) can be used to pre-seed state into the services (e.g., DynamoDB entries, or S3 files).
+You can also use the same Infrastructure-as-Code (IaC) configuration that you use to set up AWS in your production environment to set up LocalStack in the CI environment.
+You can also pre-seed state into the local AWS services (e.g., DynamoDB entries or S3 files) provided by LocalStack in your CI environment via Cloud Pods.

-The tests then execute the application in the cloud environment emulated by LocalStack.
-After a successful test run, the more expensive AWS CodeBuild pipeline for deploying your application can be executed.
-The test reports created by your testing framework can be enriched with traces and analytics generated inside LocalStack.
+After a successful test run, you can execute the more expensive AWS CodeBuild pipeline for deploying your application.
+You can enrich the test reports created by your testing framework with traces and analytics generated inside LocalStack.

-{{< figure src="localstack-in-ci.svg" alt="An example CI/CD workflow using LocalStack" width="70%">}}
+## CI Credits

+A CI key allows you to use LocalStack in your CI environment.
+Every activation of a CI key consumes one build credit.
+LocalStack Pro offers a CI key with a limited number of CI credits to help you can start experimenting with larger CI settings.
+LocalStack Team is focused on using LocalStack on individual user machines, across teams, and in larger CI settings to help teams collaborate and use LocalStack extensively in CI.

+The Pro subscription is mainly intended for use on individual user machines.
+We recommend our Team plan if you plan to use LocalStack extensively, including your CI environments.
+For the CI environment, each subscription (both Pro and Team) comes with one extra CI key (free of charge), which allows you to use LocalStack in your CI environment.
+The CI key has a certain number of credits, depending on the number of individual user seats and the plan you have purchased.

-## Running LocalStack in CI environments
+## CI integrations

-It is easy to run LocalStack in your CI runners.
-For some CI environments, for example Circle CI, we provide plugins that allow seamless integration of LocalStack in your workflow.
-But LocalStack can work in any CI environment, and we have several examples in the sections below.
+The steps required for the integration differ slightly depending on your preferred CI platform.
+However, all the different options need you to retrieve your CI key from your Account settings on LocalStack App.
+Please refer to the relevant sections below for detailed instructions on the integration process.